CrazyOldWizard/FindCRDubs/README.md

 When finished, a text file in the same folder will have a list of all the shows it found.

 ![Example](https://i.imgur.com/L48BjOL.gif)

+A current list as of (9/30/2020) can be found here: https://docs.google.com/spreadsheets/d/12iR3_HVIRVwRkCZiUQZulwvH7LCUzMg_kiNgh9PQhyQ/edit?usp=sharing